CiscoDevNet/sastre/README.md

     - /shared-data/logs - Where the logs are saved
     - /shared-data/rc - Used to store 'rc' files defining environment variables used by Sastre: VMANAGE_IP, VMANAGE_USER, etc.
 - The suggested docker run command above bind-mounts the /shared-data volume, i.e. it is mapped to a host system directory.
 This facilitates transferring of data to/from the container (e.g. vManage backups).
 The host directory is relative to the location where the docker run command is executed.
 - Docker run will spin-up the container and open an interactive session to it using the ash shell.
-Sdwan commands (e.g. sdwan backup all, etc) can be executed at this point.
+Sdwan commands (e.g. sdwan backup all, etc.) can be executed at this point.
 Typing 'exit' will leave the ash shell, stop and remove the container.
 Everything under data, rc and logs is persisted to the corresponding host system directories.